botlabs-gg/yagpdb-docs-v2/content/learn/welcome/introduction.md

 code without a plan, only to end up pouring hours into what should be a relatively short task.

 Planning first is not only the best approach for novices, but also for skilled programmers.
-However, if you see a highly experienced programmer in action, you may not see her planning when working on a relatively easy problem.
+However, if you see a highly experienced programmer in action, you may not see them planning when working on a relatively easy problem.
 Not seeing them planning does not mean that they are not doing it, but just that they are capable of doing all the planning in their head.